-All students (overseas and non-overseas) following an Erasmus Mundus Masters Course are obliged to study in at least two of the European institutions offering the Course.
+All students (European and non-European) following an Erasmus Mundus Masters Course are obliged to study in at least two of the European institutions offering the Course.
 The sequence of study periods spent in the various institutions and the various possible mobility combinations must be known to potential students when they apply for the Course.
 The length of the study period in each of the participating institutions can vary, but normally at least 30% of the Course should be completed in a second institution.

 What language requirements are there for an Erasmus Mundus Masters Course?
 Is there a prescribed language of instruction?

 Erasmus Mundus Masters Courses provide students with the possibility of using at least two European languages spoken in the countries where the institutions offering the Erasmus Mundus Masters Courses are located.
 However, the use of at least two languages does not imply the use of two different languages of instruction: there can be a single language of instruction paired with the offer of learning a second language.
 Also, there is no obligation that the institutions use their national languages as the language of instruction.

 In any case, institutions should have a clearly identifiable language policy to promote national languages.
 This can include language training or other induction courses (e.g. “survival language” course, cultural induction), regardless of the language of instruction.